Advancing policies that remove barriers, expand access, and support student success across Imperial Valley.

 Imperial Valley College focuses advocacy efforts on:

-Imperial Valley College aligns advocacy efforts with the Community College League of California (CCLC), which represents all 73 California community college districts.
+Working with the Community College League of California (CCLC), which represents all 73 California community college districts, Imperial Valley College aligns advocacy efforts to support the policy priorities must pressing to community colleges in California.

 Through CCLC, the college participates in: